*This post contains affiliate links.

 Living with Kyrgyz nomads in remote Tajikistan.

 The country you guys all know I’ve spent a good chunk of time in trying to understand it and falling for the dramatic sceneries.
-From China we’ll go up and over the Qolma Pass to enter first Kyrgyzstan on Kamaz trucks and then head south via the famed Bam-i-Dunya (aka, the Roof of the World, M41, or the Pamir Highway) into Tajikistan and on to Murghab.
+From China we’ll go up and over the Irkeshtam Pass to enter first Kyrgyzstan on Kamaz trucks and then head south via the famed Bam-i-Dunya (aka, the Roof of the World, M41, or the Pamir Highway) into Tajikistan and on to Murghab.
 After a pitstop in Murghab we will continue deep into the GBAO (Gorno Badakshan Autonomous Oblast) to live with Kyrgyz nomads for a few days.
-Sleeping in yurts, horseback riding, food preparation and herding are a few things we’ll get to experience out here.
+Sleeping in yurts, horseback riding, food preparation, trekking and herding are a few things we’ll get to experience out here.
 Life is tough in the high pasture and the experience will leave you blown away by how hardy the people out here really are.
 After experiencing a taste of Pamiri life we will all venture back into China via the newly open to foreigners, Qolma Pass*.

 Oh and did I mention that Pamir Sky?
-During the day I swear the sky is a different blue than anywhere else I’ve seen on Earth, but the nightsky… Join me for some world-class stargazing and I’ll even show you how to shoot the stars, only if you love cameras and are a night owl like me… otherwise I’ll let you sleep.
+During the day I swear the sky is a different blue than anywhere else I’ve seen on Earth, but the nightsky… Come experience some the greatest, world-class stargazing and I’ll even show you how to shoot the stars, only if you love cameras and are a night owl like me… otherwise I’ll let you sleep.
 (Bring a tripod if you wanna take photos!)